rjlorenzo/rjlorenzo/README.md

-- 👋 Hi, I’m Ryan
-- 👀 I’m interested in writing applications for the operating room.
+Hi, I’m Ryan, a resident physician interested in writing applications for the operating room.
-- 🌱 I’m currently learning python, docker, and anesthesiology as a medical resident!
-- 💞️ I’m looking to collaborate on anything and everything.
+I’m currently about cloud architecture using docker and kubernetes.

-- 📫 Reach me at mail@rjlorenzo.me
+Reach me at mail@rjlorenzo.me

 <!---
 rjlorenzo/rjlorenzo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.